mlang-dev/m/README.md

 cmake ..
 cmake --build . --config Release
 ```
-The build system will build m executable under ./src for macOS/Linux, or .\src\Release under Windows
+The build system will build m executable under ./src on macOS/Linux, or .\src\Release on Windows

 ## using m REPL:
 ./src/m